AFFANDRA-SOLUSI-TEKNOLOGI/MysqldumpOverTelegram/README.md

 # mysqldump Over Telegram

-A simple code that will backup your MySQL database on a schedule with `mysqloverdump` and send the files to Telegram as a file hosting. *Pssttt...
+A simple code that will backup your MySQL database on a schedule with `mysqldump` and send the files to Telegram as a file hosting. *Pssttt...
 You can also back up multiple databases at once.*

 ## Self Hosted